muaz-khan/Chrome-Extensions/getUserMedia-on-http/README.md

 This chrome extension allows you invoke getUserMedia on any HTTP domain.
 You can invoke getUserMedia for camera+microphone or screen or tabs.

-# Disabled By Chrome.
-So please install using `chrome://extensions`
+# If disabled by chrome?
+Then please install using `chrome://extensions`

-### Link from Google WebStore May NOT Work!!!

 <a target="_blank" href="https://chrome.google.com/webstore/detail/getusermedia/nbnpcmljmiinldficickhdoaiblgkggc">![Try it now in CWS](https://raw.github.com/GoogleChrome/chrome-app-samples/master/tryitnowbutton.png "Click here to install this extension from the Chrome Web Store")</a>